aarac/DeepBehavior/README.md

 After obtaining the JSON files in two folders, we use MATLAB to calibrate the cameras and post-process the JSON files to obtain 3D positions.

+Post-processing:

 In MATLAB folder, please use 'process_files_human3D.m' script to run the code.
+This will create a "cell" file with all the 3D poses of the joints.
+It will also make a movie of the 3D skeletal view.